 As mentioned above, a significant contributor towards these emissions reductions was the greening of the Ontario electricity grid, which has seen significant decarbonization since the base year of 2008.
-Since that time, Ontario has phased-out the use of coal as a fuel in the provincial grid and added
+Since that time, Ontario has phased-out the use of coal as a fuel in the provincial grid and added renewables.
+This act is responsible for the majority of the decrease seen in our Scope 2 emissions since the base year.
+Significant reductions in for FY2021 (62% reduction from base year) and FY2022 (52% reduction from base year) were due to the pandemic closures, however, our absolute electricity consumption in our pre-pandemic FY2020 decreased by 24% from base year.

-10 This value includes emissions from all the natural gas used at YMCA-owned facilities, plus all fuels used at YMCA Cedar Glen and YMCA Camp Pine Crest.
+12This value includes emissions from all the electricity used at YMCA-owned facilities, plus the emissions from the district energy purchased at our Markham centre of community.